 As a midwife and medical doctor I have been using herbs in my practice with pregnant women for over 25 years and have found them to be helpful in treating many of the symptoms we have during those nine months of growing our babies including nausea, insomnia, yeast infections, varicose veins, and hemorrhoids.
 They can even tone your uterus for labor.

 I want to introduce you to 5 of my favorite herbs known to be safe for use in pregnancy.
-At the bottom of this post you can also download an article that I wrote for Mothering Magazine called Herbs for the Mother-to-Be.

 Are herbs safe during pregnancy?